espocrm/documentation/docs/administration/formula/datetime.md

 `datetime\addHours(VALUE, HOURS)`

-Adds HOURS to datetime VALUE.
+Adds HOURS to a datetime VALUE.
 HOURS can be negative.
 Returns a modified STRING value.

 ## datetime\addDays

 `datetime\addDays(VALUE, DAYS)`

-Adds DAYS to date or datetime VALUE.
+Adds DAYS to a date or datetime VALUE.
 DAYS can be negative.

 !!! example